linqs/psl-examples/preference-prediction/README.md

 ## Problem

-In this example, we attempt to discover the level of trust between two individuals.
+In this example, we attempt to discover a user's preference for a specific joke.
+This can also be viewed as a recommendation problem where out recommendation would just be the joke with the highest predicted rating.

 ## Dataset

-The dataset originally came from the Epinions social network.
+The dataset originally came from the Jester project.
-It contains some positive and negative examples of trust in the network along with the structural information of the network (ie who knows who).
+The full dataset contains ratings for almost 25,000 users on 100 jokes.
+Each joke is rated on a scale of [-10, +10] \(which has been normalized to [0, 1] for PSL\).

 ## Origin